bluesky/bluesky/doc/source/callbacks.rst

     RE(count([det]), {'event': print_data})

-Each time the RunEngine generates a new Event Doucment (i.e., data point) ``print_data`` is called.
+Each time the RunEngine generates a new Event Document (i.e., data point) ``print_data`` is called.

 There are five kinds of subscriptions matching the four kinds of Documents plus